 People: " My mom was someone who juggled everything.
 She had her own career, she raised five kids, she was Superwoman.
 And she was never satisfied doing just one thing because … she probably just had too much energy.
 So for me, it was important to have that because that’s what I felt like I knew best."
 Every mom (and dad) should have a hero, whether it's her own mom, a friend, or just the mom she envisions herself being in the future.
 "It's the perfect way to get what you want."

 Allure why she and Reynolds have chosen to shield their daughter, James, from the public eye.
 "She should have her privacy until she chooses not to have her privacy, just as I got to choose and my husband got to choose."
 Lively hid her first pregnancy until she was outed at seven months.
 James' birth was never announced, and her name remained a secret for about six months.
 She has not been photographed by the media.
 A parent's number one job is protecting their kids, famous or not.
 "Everything is different."

 Live With Kelly & Michael in 2015.
 The actress gave examples of being terrified of hotel balconies, and getting only two hours of sleep a night.
 Yes, yes, and yes.
 Night nannies can't do it all, am I right?
+"I actually didn't even buy any maternity clothes at all."
+ANTONIN THUILLIER/AFP/Getty Images

-Wondering where Lively found all those gorgeous maternity gowns for her red carpet looks?
-Turns out they weren't even maternity clothes.
-The actress told In Style in 2015 that during her first pregnancy, " I just wore stretchier things and didn't button my pants and wore sweaters that were long enough so you couldn't tell."
+In Style in 2015 that during her first pregnancy, " I just wore stretchier things and didn't button my pants and wore sweaters that were long enough so you couldn't tell."
 Similarly, I used a waistband extender so I could still wear my jeans in the first and second trimesters, so we are basically the same person.
 "Having a baby is just living in the constant unexpected."
 ALBERTO PIZZOLI/AFP/Getty Images

 Los Angeles Times (while breastfeeding James, no less), Lively summed up life as the parent of newborn: "You never know when you're gonna get crapped on or when you're gonna get a big smile or when that smile immediately turns into hysterics.
 It might be like living with a drug addict.
 But you have a baby and you think, 'I can't imagine ever not having a baby,' because they grow up so quickly.
 I'd be an 80-year-old woman with a baby if I could."
 Famous moms: they're just like us, for the most part.
 Although I'm still side-eyeing her comments on maternity clothes and cravings.